-Mr. Megna noted that the minutes from the October 25, 2010 Finance Committee meeting had been previously distributed and made a motion to approve the minutes.
-The motion was seconded and the Finance Committee members approved the minutes.
+Mr. DiNapoli noted that the minutes from the March 13, 2012 Finance Committee meeting had been previously distributed and asked for a motion to approve the minutes.
+A motion was made and seconded and the Finance Committee members approved the minutes.